xpqz/documentation/programmers-guide/docs/defined-functions-and-operators/traditional-functions-and-operators/tradfns/control-structures/control-structures/trap.md

 `ecode` is an integer scalar or vector containing the list of event codes which are to be *handled* during execution of the segment of code between the `:Trap` and `:End[Trap]` statements.
 Note that event codes 0 and 1000 are wild cards that means*any* event code in a given range.
-See [APL Error Messages on page 1](../../../../../error-messages/apl-errors.md).
+See [APL Error Messages](../../../../../error-messages/apl-errors.md).

 ##### Operation